Prostatitis present with lower urinary tract symptoms that range from mild to severe.

 A recent study evaluated the efficacy of probiotic and saw palmetto for preventing chronic bacterial prostatitis compared to saw palmetto alone.
 The study measured the reduction in prostatitis and NIH-CPSI symptom index episodes, showing that probiotics increased the reduction in symptoms at 24 and 36 weeks (Chiancone et al., 2019).
 Thus, the inclusion of probiotics in the management of prostatitis may be beneficial.
 However, it is not clear if probiotics will benefit patients with non-bacterial prostatitis.

 Men of all ages can develop prostatitis, which causes significant urinary symptoms and impacts quality of life.
 The benefits of natural plant compounds in its treatment are becoming realized as our knowledge of the disease increases.
-Many patients may benefit from alternative approaches for the management of prostatitis symptoms.
+Many patients may benefit from alternative approaches such as supplements or prostate vitamins to manage prostatitis symptoms.